 Protein aggregation may take place at any stage during the development of protein-based therapeutic compounds.
-Several light scattering methodologies have been developed for its characterisation, enabling the determination of protein aggregate composition in therapeutic formulations through the application of orthogonal approaches.
+Several light scattering methodologies have been developed for its characterization, enabling the determination of protein aggregate composition in therapeutic formulations through the application of orthogonal approaches.

 Static and Dynamic Light Scattering Techniques

-On-line analysis of molar mass and size utilises multi-angle light scattering (MALS), dynamic light scattering (DLS), UV/Vis absorption (UV), and differential refractometry (dRI), but also additional information such as stoichiometry of protein conjugates, root mean square radius (Rg, when greater than 10nm), or number density data for aggregate particles, among other parameters.
+On-line analysis of molar mass and size utilizes multi-angle light scattering (MALS), dynamic light scattering (DLS), UV/Vis absorption (UV), and differential refractometry (dRI), but also additional information such as stoichiometry of protein conjugates, root mean square radius (Rg, when greater than 10nm), or number density data for aggregate particles, among other parameters.

 Determination of Aggregate Particle Structure

 In order to measure protein radius less than 10nm or to determine the structure of aggregate particles, DLS can also be used with MALS, downstream of the SEC or FFF, to provide hydrodynamic radii (Rh) of the eluting species.

 For proteins, combined information from MALS (MW) and DLS (Rh) can provide some insight into molecular conformation or folding states.
 For larger species, the ratio of the root means square radius and hydrodynamic radius (from MALS and DLS, respectively) can be used not only in the derivation of particle shape but also for the determination of mass distributions within the particle (e.g., differentiation between empty and filled nanoparticle cages).

 To accurately determine the distribution of protein aggregates, MALS, or DLS measurement in batch mode without separation is often performed.
 The batch analysis is the primary application mode of DLS and can be used to monitor aggregation as a function of various parameters, such as concentration, buffer composition, temperature, and time.
 In contrast to MALS, no prior knowledge of concentration is required in DLS.